-Evgeny Kharlamov^T Free University of Bozen-Bolzano, Italy kharlamov@inf.unibz.it proach, adapting existing probabilistic word models to the XML context.
+Existing models for uncertain XML have emerged as generalizations of concrete documents with additional structure to capture uncertainty.
+This paper discusses a different apEvgeny Kharlamov[†] Free University of Bozen-Bolzano, Italy kharlamov@inf.unibz.it proach, adapting existing probabilistic word models to XML.
 We adapt Recursive Markov Chains (RMCs) [11] and restrictions thereof to define probabilistic distributions over XML documents.
-RMCs are extensions of the standard Markov chains, i.e., of graphs whose edges are labeled with probabilities and that define processes evolving via independent choices at nodes.
-The extension consists of a notion of subroutine or recursive call and, consequently, the runs of RMCs have a natural hierarchical structure, and can thus be seen as nested words or trees.
+RMCs are extensions of the standard Markov chains, i.e., of graphs with edges labeled with probabilities and that define processes evolving via independent choices at nodes.
+The extension consists of a notion of subroutine and the runs of RMCs have a natural hierarchical structure, and thus are interpretable as nested words or trees.